saucecontrol/Brotli-IIS/readme.md

 Requirements
 ------------

-IIS 7.5 or later (Windows 7/Windows Server 2008 R2), x64 only.
+IIS 7 or later (Windows Vista/Windows Server 2008).
 You must have admin permissions to modify the root `applicationHost.config` file.

 Installation
 ------------

-The Brotli IIS Compression Scheme Plugin is packaged as a single DLL file with no external dependencies.
+The Brotli IIS Compression Scheme Plugin is packaged as a single DLL file per platform architecture with no external dependencies.
 The simplest way to install it is to copy it to your `inetsrv` folder, alongside the built-in `gzip.dll`.
+This allows configuration for Brotli to mirror the built-in schemes and allows for easy support of both 64-bit and 32-bit Application Pools.

-Binaries for x64 Windows are available on the [releases page](https://github.com/saucecontrol/BrotliIIS/releases).
+Binaries are available on the [releases page](https://github.com/saucecontrol/BrotliIIS/releases).

 The Compression Scheme must be registered in the `applicationHost.config` file.
 You can do this manually or with AppCmd.exe or IIS Manager.
 Final configuration will look something like this: